harvard-huit/salesforce-person-updates/README.md

 #### Credentials

 Credentials are stored in Secrets Manager.
-The arn to the entries are in the Dynamo
+The arn to the entries are in the Dynamo.

 ### 2. Connect to Salesforce and Generate Metadata Maps